YeyangXIANG/Slip_trace_EBSD/README.md

 Functions of the code
 -----------------------------------------------------------------------------------------
 1. Denose and reconstruct grains
-2. Read slip trace from SEM image
+2. Read slip traces from SEM image
-3. Analyze and plot slip traces
+3. Plot grains and corresponding slip systems

 Further Reference